The Rise and Fall of Sogyal Rinpoche

 Co-authors Mary Finnigan and Rob Hogendoorn have traced the entire history of Sogyal, from his origins in a family of traders in rural Tibet, through their flight to India after the Chinese invasion, to his arrival in Cambridge, England, accompanied by the Prince of Sikkim.
 It was here that Mary, a professional journalist, first met him in 1973.

-This renowned guru, who came to be revered by thousands around the world, stands accused of violating dozens of his aides and devotees over the past thirty years.
+This renowned guru, who came to be revered by thousands around the world, was accused of violating dozens of his aides and devotees over the past thirty years.
 The authors – an investigative reporter and a specialist in Tibetan Buddhism – have gathered all available evidence from victims and eyewitnesses to tell a tale of sexual exploitation, physical violence, emotional manipulation and relentless denigration.
 It was all perpetrated by a holy man with fabricated credentials and covered up by his foundation.

 Early complaints from his followers were met with denials and doctrinaire obfuscations.
 Then in the mid-1990s, soon after publication of Sogyal’s best-selling The Tibetan Book of Living and Dying, more women came forward with accusations.
 In the UK, the mainstream media started to take an interest.
 Mary Finnigan’s piece in the Guardian and her broadcast on BBC Radio 4 were followed by Mick Brown’s cover feature in the Telegraph Magazine.